North Korea keeps up missile barrage with suspected ICBM | Law-Order

 - South Korea

+Japan's Defence Minister Yasukazu Hamada said one of the North Korean missiles reached a maximum altitude of 2,000 kilometres (1,200 miles) and travelled about 750 kilometres (460 miles) before his military lost track of the weapon.

-The Japanese government initially said at least one of the missiles flew over its northern territory but later revised its assessment, saying there were no overflies.
+The Japanese government initially feared that the suspected ICBM would fly over its northern territory, but later revised its assessment, saying there were no overflies.

+Hamada said the missile “disappeared” from Japanese radars in skies above waters between the Korean Peninsula and Japan.

+Choi Yong Soo, a South Korean Navy captain who handles public affairs for Seoul's Defence Ministry, didn't offer a specific answer when asked whether the military believes the launch might have failed with the missile exploding in midair, saying that the test was still being analysed.

 One of the more than 20 missiles North Korea shot on Wednesday flew in the direction of a populated South Korean island and landed near the rivals' tense sea border, triggering air raid sirens and forcing residents on Ulleung island to evacuate.
 South Korea quickly responded by launching its own missiles in the same border area.